-A minimum of 10% of all Temporary Modular Housing homes will be wheelchair accessible.
-The building will also include amenity space for all tenants to use.
+A minimum of 10% of all Temporary Modular Housing will be accessible.
+The buildings will also include amenity space for all tenants to use.

-If approved, the building would be in place for up to five years, with the possibility to extend another five years.
+The building would be in place for up to five years, with the possibility to extend another five years.